 Connectivity: Communications are end-to-end and multi-directional, while data-sharing among people, products, systems, assets and machines happens in real-time.

 Agility: There’s an enterprise-wide cultural capability to act with speed, focus, and agility, to meet needs and seize opportunities.

 Interactive: Adaptive interactions help create increasingly relevant and valuable user experiences over time.

 A perfect example of an Industry X.0 business is our client Schneider Electric, an energy multinational headquartered in France.
 Schneider Electric has combined digital and IoT technology with B2C thinking around the customer experience to create a Digital Factory in which it can build, test and deploy new applications with ease.
 Through its Digital Factory, Schneider has launched a new predictive maintenance service.
 Analysing huge volumes of data on production, consumption and electronic-batch processing through a proprietary algorithm, the company can predict equipment failures and take appropriate action well in advance.
 Based on this intelligence, Schneider’s equipment can adapt to its environment at speed, reducing overall downtime and improving asset utilisation for its clients.

-As mentioned, Industry X.O is a framework: its application will vary from industry to industry.
-Over the course of the next three blogs we’re going to drill down into some specifics about how Industry X.0 will affect the key sectors of aerospace, pharmaceuticals and food & drink.
-Finally, in a fourth blog, we’ll look at some concrete steps you can take to ensure your business is Industry X.0 ready – so stay tuned.
+As mentioned, Industry X.0 is a framework: its application will vary from industry to industry.
+Over the course of the next three blogs we’re going to drill down into some specifics about how Industry X.0 will affect the key sectors of aerospace, pharmaceuticals, and food and drink.
+Finally, in a fourth blog, we’ll look at some concrete steps you can take to ensure your business is Industry X.0 ready—so stay tuned.

 If you would like to discover more about Industry X.0 now, then please read our report Combine and Conquer: Unlocking the Power of Digital